amarmaduke/ankideckffs/README.md

 In order disambiguate it would be nice to know the source for context, but that lends to retyping the exact same string over and over, so why not simplify with a macro?

 Macro files syntax is the exact same as every other file, the only difference is that keys are now "macro keys" with values being the expanded form of the macro.
-If you then use a macro in another file, e.g. `{{macro name}}` then the macro will be expanded to associated value.
+If you then use a macro in another file, e.g. `{{macro name}}` then the macro will be expanded to the associated value.
 Searching for macros is done in the same way that models are found.
 First we look inside the present directory, then we move up to the parent, and so on, until we hit the root.
 If no macro name exists in the hierarchy we error.